 The announcement came a few weeks after the Hong Kong Rugby Union had originally announced their withdrawal from the three-team tournament and will come as a big relief to the players and coaches that the ambition of playing on the game’s biggest stage is alive again.

 In the newly-structured Asia Rugby Championship, Korea take on Malaysia in Incheon on 4 June with the winner going on to meet Hong Kong in the final.

 The venue and date of that game will be determined by the identity of Hong Kong’s opponents.
-If Korea make it through, they will face Hong Kong in Incheon on 8 June but if Malaysia win, the game will take place a day later in Kuala Lumpur,
+If Korea make it through, they will face Hong Kong in Incheon on 9 July but if Malaysia win, the game will take place on the same day in Kuala Lumpur.

 Whoever wins the final will progress to the next stage of Rugby World Cup 2023 qualification, which involves a one-off game against Tonga on 23 July to decide the Asia/Pacific Qualifier.
 The runner-up will join three other teams at the Final Qualification Tournament, which is scheduled to take place in November.

 At RWC 2023, the Asia/Pacific Qualifier will line up in Pool B alongside reigning world champions South Africa, Ireland, Scotland and the Europe 2 qualifier.

 The original RWC 2023 Asia qualification tournament was supposed to have been played in 2021, however, the implications of COVID-19 meant it had to be pushed back multiple times to allow ample time for teams to participate safely.

 It's all to play for at the Rugby World Cup 2019 repechage for @RugbyCanada and @HongKongRugby— Rugby World Cup (@rugbyworldcup) November 19, 2018